YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Tutorial/Index.rst

 If you have already created extensions with the SAV Library Kickstarter or uploaded SAV Library extensions, they will be displayed.

-To create a new extension, click on the "Create a new extension" icon as shown below.
+To create a new extension, click on the **Create a new extension** icon as shown below.

 .. figure:: ../Images/TutorialKickstarterNewExtension.png